-That’s right, genetic.
-“The reality is that dark circles are due to the bone structure of the face and how the light bounces off the skin that covers the bone,” says Dr. Amy Brodsky, a dermatologist at with Advocate Lutheran General Hospital in Park Ridge, Ill.
+That’s right – genetic.
+“The reality is that dark circles are due to the bone structure of the face and how the light bounces off the skin that covers the bone,” says Dr. Amy Brodsky, a dermatologist at Advocate Lutheran General Hospital in Park Ridge, Ill.

 Beth McMaster, an esthetician with Dr. Welsch, says certain foods can help, and offers the following recommendations:

-- Lemon/Lemon Juice.
-Lemons also have natural bleaching properties along with Vitamin C to help remove under eye darkness.
+- Lemon/Lemon Juice: Lemons also have natural bleaching properties along with Vitamin C to help remove under eye darkness.
 You can either cut lemon slices or soak cotton balls in lemon juice and place them over the eyes for 15 minutes.
-Be care not to open your eyes, though, because the juice can sting!
+Be careful not to open your eyes, though, because the juice can sting!

-- Mint Leaves.
-These leaves have a cooling effect, which can diminish circles.
+- Mint Leaves: These leaves have a cooling effect, which can diminish circles.
 Take five to six leaves and crush them up before placing them around the eyes.
-Let it sit for 10 minutes.
+Let sit for 10 minutes.

 Another go-to is green tea bags, says Dr. Brodsky.
 “They contain antioxidants and are caffeinated, so they help with the illusion of dark circles.”

 She says the most effective treatment is filler.
 “It is placed above the bone and under the skin and causes the light to reflect off the skin, making the dark circles no longer dark,” she explains.